This journal flipped to open access on September 1, 2017.

 Following a preliminary triage to eliminate submissions unsuitable for Innate Immunity all papers are sent out for review.
 The covering letter is important.
 To help the Editor in his preliminary evaluation, please indicate why you think the paper suitable for publication.
 If your paper should be considered for fast-track publication, please explain why.

 All manuscripts are reviewed initially by the Editor and only those papers that meet the scientific and editorial standards of the journal, and fit within its aims and scopes, will be sent for outside review.
 Of these manuscripts, each is reviewed by at least two referees, one of which will be an Editorial Advisory Board member.
 All manuscripts are reviewed as rapidly as possible, and an editorial decision is generally reached within 4-6 weeks of submission.
-Innate Immunity utilizes a single-blind peer review process in which the reviewer’s name and information is withheld from the author.
+Innate Immunity utilizes a single-anonymize peer review process in which the reviewer’s name and information is withheld from the author.

 As part of the submission process you will be asked to provide the names of three peers who could be called upon to review your manuscript.
 Recommended reviewers should be experts in their fields and should be able to provide an objective assessment of the manuscript.
 Please be aware of any conflicts of interest when recommending reviewers.
 Examples of conflicts of interest include (but are not limited to) the below: